 CVE-2026-8969

-A mitigation bypass vulnerability exists within the DOM security component, potentially allowing an attacker to circumvent established security controls.
+A mitigation bypass vulnerability exists within the DOM security component of Mozilla Firefox and Thunderbird, potentially allowing unauthorized data access.

 Executive summary